Sude Hacımustafaoğlu

-Sude Hacımustafaoğlu (born March 25, 2002, in İzmir, Turkey) is a Turkish female volleyball player.
+Sude Hacımustafaoğlu (born 25 March 2002, in İzmir, Turkey) is a Turkish female volleyball player.
 She is 180 cm tall at 70 kg and plays in the Wing-Spiker position.
-She plays for Galatasaray.
+She plays for Manisa BB in the Sultans League.

 Youth career

 She played at Gelişim College in the 2018–19 season.
 Drawing attention with his good game, Sude was transferred to Galatasaray youth team in August 2019.

 Club career

 She was included in the Galatasaray A Team squad in the 2020–21 season.

 On 21 June 2023, she signed a new contract with Galatasaray for 2 + 1 years.